temporalio/documentation/docs/tctl.md

 ```

 As you add the bad binary checksum to your namespace, Temporal will not dispatch any decision tasks to the bad binary.
 So make sure that you have rolled back to a good deployment(or roll out new bits with bug fixes).
 Otherwise your workflow can't make any progress after auto-reset.

+#### Secure connection to Temporal cluster

+`tctl` supports optional Transport Level Security (TLS) for secure communication with Temporal, authentication of the server, and authentication of the client (mutual TLS).

+`--tls_ca_path=<certificate file path>` command line argument that passes a certificate authority (CA) certificate for the validating server that `tctl` is connecting to.

+`--tls_cert_path=<certificate file path>` command line argument that passes a certificate for the server to validate the client (`tctl`) identity.
+Requires that `--tls_key_path` is also provided.

+`--tls_key_path=<private key file path>` command line argument that passes a private key for secure communication with the server.
+Requires that `--tls_key_path` is also provided.

+TLS command line arguments can be provided via their respective environment variables to shorten the command line.